apple/foundationdb/design/flow_transport.md

 ​
 ## Framing and checksumming protocol
 ​
+This is implemented in FlowTransport.actor.cpp.
+The read logic is simpler than the write logic.

+Note: UID is deserialized using flatbuffers, which happen to encode it as exactly 16 bytes, in native x86 packed struct memory layout (two unsigned 64-bit integers; little endian).

-As of release 6.3, the structure of subsequent messages is as follows:
+As of release 7.1, the structure of subsequent messages is as follows.
+All integers are little endian (often implemented as machine order, then compiled for x86 or little-endian arm variants):
 ​
 * For TLS connections:
-    1. packet length (4 bytes unsigned little-endian)
+    1. packet_length (u32: 4 bytes unsigned; byte count includes token and message; excludes packet_length)
-    2. token (16 opaque bytes that identify the recipient of this message)
+    2. token (u128: 16 opaque bytes that identify the recipient of this message)
-    3. message contents (packet length - 16 bytes to be interpreted by the recipient)
+    3. message (u8[packet length - 16]: to be interpreted by the recipient)
 * For non-TLS connections, there's additionally a crc32 checksum for message integrity:
-    1. packet length (4 bytes unsigned little-endian)
+    1. packet_length (u32: 4 bytes unsigned; exclusive of packet_length and xxhash3_64bit bytes)
-    2. 4 byte crc32 checksum of token + message
+    2. xxhash3_64bit (u64: checksum of token + message)
-    3. token
+    3. token (u128)
-    4. message
+    4. message (u8[packet_length - 16])
 ​
 ## Well-known endpoints
 ​